transpocamp/transportationcamp.org/events/dc-2017/index.markdown

 ---
 The 6th annual TransportationCamp in Washington, DC, is scheduled for Saturday, January 7, 2017.
 Registration will open in the Fall.
-We'll be returning to Founders Hall, in George Mason University's [Arlington Campus](http://arlington.gmu.edu/)
+We'll be returning to Founders Hall, in George Mason University's [Arlington Campus](http://arlington.gmu.edu/).

-TransportationCamp DC is scheduled to occur the Saturday before the National Academy of Sciences' [Transportation Research Board Annual Meeting](http://www.trb.org/AnnualMeeting/).
+TransportationCamp DC happens the Saturday before the National Academy of Sciences' [Transportation Research Board Annual Meeting](http://www.trb.org/AnnualMeeting/).
 We attract over 400 industry thought leaders, young professionals, and students from around the country.
 As an unconference, all of the sessions are created by the participants themselves.
 This format fosters excellent exchange of innovative ideas in a high-energy environment.